Visiting the Metropolitan Museum of Art with kids is one of the great treasures of the world, and one of our favorite things to do in NYC.

 - No backpacks.
 You should check your bags and coats at the coat check in the lobby.
 Carry a notebook and pencil and MAYBE A SMALL BAG for your wallet and phone.
 You don’t want to be carrying lots of heavy stuff and you really don’t want to knock something over with the huge bag you are carrying.
 Seriously consider wearing something with pockets.

 - No touching the art.
 Even the sculptures.
 Even if you see other people doing it.
-The oils/dirt on your hands builds up on sculpture over time and can corrode the metal, discolor the stone and generally cause serious damage.
+The oils/dirt on your hands builds up on the sculpture over time and can corrode the metal, discolor the stone, and generally cause serious damage.

 - No running.